Building-acoustics-TU-Eindhoven/CHORAS/README.md

 3. (Windows only) Run `npm install -g node-gyp`
 4. (Windows only) Download and install GTK following step 2 via https://github.com/Automattic/node-canvas/wiki/Installation:-Windows.
 Be sure to unzip it in `C:/GTK`.
 5. In the command window navigated to the `ra_ui_frontend` directory, run `npm install`.
-5. Run the front-end app using `npm run dev`
+5. Run the front-end app using `npm run dev`.
 6. Go to http://localhost:5173/ in your favourite browser and the user interface should be visible.
 7. To interact with the user interface, make sure that the `flask run` process is (still) running in a separate command window.